 You walk to the station and from here take the cog railway (pay locally) to the summit of La Rhune (900 metres), which affords views of the Bay of Biscay, the forests of Les Landes, and the Pyrenean chain.
 From the summit, you walk into Spain, crossing the Ibardin Pass back into France for a series of ascents and descents as you walk from pass to pass and on to Biriatou, just a couple of miles from the coast.
 Here, your hotel is Les Jardins de Bakea.
 (19km, 7hrs)

-On your last day, you are taken by taxi across the border to the Spanish port of Hondarribia; or you can choose to be dropped off on a panoramic path overlooking the coast, from where you can enjoy a short stroll (or opt for a longer walk) to reach your final night’s accommodation, the Hotel Obispo.
+On your last day, you are taken by taxi across the border to the Spanish port of Hondarribia; or you can choose to be dropped off to enjoy a rewarding walk along a panoramic path overlooking the coast (or opt for a shorter stroll) to reach your final night’s accommodation, the Hotel Obispo.
 (7km, 2.5hrs or 15km, 6hrs)

 Your arrival at the sea brings a real sense of achievement and to make this extra special, we recommend upgrading to a more spacious superior room, with views across the bay.
 Charming Hondarribia sits on the mouth of the River Bidasoa, its modern waterfront hiding the atmospheric Old Town.
 Wander along the streets of the Barrio de la Marina district to find traditional, wood-beamed Basque houses with flower-bedecked balconies alternating with bars that offer excellent seafood and tasty pintxos (like tapas).
 Add an extra night here and you also have time to visit the elegant resort of San Sebastián.

-To extend your holiday, why not add on a couple of nights at one of our two hotels in Bordeaux if you are flying via this important wine city?
+To extend your holiday, why not add on a couple of nights in Bordeaux if you are flying via this important wine city?